NigoroJr/typebest/README.md

 * Add ignore mistype mode
 * Dialog where you can set number of letters/words and/or the time. ie, a quick config dialog.
 * Add "programming" dictionary
+* Add option which the user can choose whether to type all letters of the last word or finish when he/she reaches 400 letters

 Credit
 ------